PixelJoes/genft-tooling/README.md

 in which `categories` are the category names that you want to put them on top of each other and `list of images per category` are the numbers of all images inside each category.

+> Make sure that all of your assets are in alpha mode channel or RGBA.

 > Notice that the name of each category must be the base name of each asset inside the `samples` folder.

 > The base image of the human body is named with `Human.png` inside the `samples` folder.